jackeylove995/MixTopGame/Assets/XLua/Doc/Configure_EN.md

 Only the fields or properties in the standard Dictionary<Type, List<string>> can be used.
 The key indicates the effective type.
 Value is a list.
 The name of the functions, fields, and properties with no code generated are configured.

-The differences from ReflectionUse are: 1.
-ReflectionUse specifies the entire type; 2.
-Upon the first access to a function (field, property), ReflectionUse will wrap the entire type, while DoNotGen will only wrap the function (field, property).
+The differences from ReflectiOnGetOrCreate are: 1.
+ReflectiOnGetOrCreate specifies the entire type; 2.
+Upon the first access to a function (field, property), ReflectiOnGetOrCreate will wrap the entire type, while DoNotGen will only wrap the function (field, property).
 In other words, DoNotGen is lazier.

 The differences from BlackList are: 1.
 BlackList cannot be used when it is configured.
 2. BlackList can specify an overloaded function, while DoNotGen cannot.